NBISweden/workshop-reproducible-research/docs/docker.md

 # Practical exercise
 ## The very basics
 We're almost ready to start, just one last note on nomenclature.
 You might have noticed that we sometimes refer to "Docker images" and sometimes to "Docker containers".
 A container is simply an instance of an image.
+To use a programming metaphor, if an image is a class, then a container is an instance of that class — a runtime object.
 You can have an image containing, say, a certain Linux distribution, and then start multiple containers running that same OS.

 !!! attention
     If you don't have root privileges you have to prepend all Docker commands with `sudo ` (see the tip above)